 5-year survival rates are very good for men with prostate cancer.

-- According to the American Cancer Society, 92% of men with these cancers survive at least 5 years.
+- According to the American Cancer Society, most men with these cancers survive at least 5 years.

-- Most prostate cancers are slow growing, as shown by the fact that 67% of men with prostate cancer survive at least 10 years.
+- Most prostate cancers are slow growing, as shown by the fact that a majority of men with prostate cancer survive at least 10 years.

 - Sometimes, however, prostate cancers grow and spread rapidly.
 Therefore, early diagnosis is essential for a cure.